ptrcarta/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/token-bridge-deployment.md

 ### 3. Transaction recipient and checking for deployment on child chain{#step-3}

-Following the dispatch of the deployment transaction, it's crucial to retrieve the transaction receipt and verify the successful deployment of the contracts on both the parent and child chains.
+Following the dispatch of the deployment transaction, retrieving the transaction receipt and verifying the successful deployment of the contracts on both the parent and child chains is crucial.
 Our Orbit SDK includes a dedicated API for this purpose, named `createTokenBridgePrepareTransactionReceipt`, which simplifies the process of obtaining the deployment transaction's recipient.
 An illustrative use of this API is as follows:

 ```js
 const txReceipt = createTokenBridgePrepareTransactionReceipt(